 Repeat movements 1-6.
 Dance ends with all arms around in the circle, singing the whole melody at least once.

 Words: key words from Matthew 11:28 in the Syriac Aramaic version.

-Resource: Blessings of the Cosmos, page 45-49, "Blessings of Work and Rest," key words, Track 13 (melody).
+Music and movements: Neil Douglas-Klotz Resource: Blessings of the Cosmos, page 45-49, "Blessings of Work and Rest," key words, Track 13 (melody).